-How and why I started living with less
+How and why I started building a minimalist capsule wardrobe

 If you look at my Instagram, you can notice that I wear a lot of the same basic pieces in many different ways and it has a lot to do with the fact that without even noticing, I’ve been building a minimalistic wardrobe for the past 2 years.